 Already have a roommate or live off campus?
 You can still help out!
 Each fall the Center for Global Education and the Office of Admission welcome many new international exchange and degree-seeking students.
-Do you remember what it's like to first arrive somewhere and know no one?
-This is your chance to ease the process for our new students and be part of their first few days at North Central College.
-You can help by assisting with airport pick-up day, going with us to Target and welcoming new students with a trip to get ice cream.
-Contact the Center for Global Education at 630-637-5132 for more information.
-We're located at the Abe House, 48 E. Jefferson Ave., next to the North Central College Bookstore.
+This is your chance to ease the arrival process for our new students and be part of their first days at North Central College.
+You can help by assisting with airport pick-up day, going with us to go shopping and welcoming new students with a trip to get ice cream.